 Do you get that white powdery film on your glasses after you clean them in the dishwasher?
 Isn’t that annoying?

-<h2>Dishwasher Cleaning and Maintenance</h2>
+Dishwasher Cleaning and Maintenance

 - Clean out the dishwasher garbage trap of any old food, hair or dirt particles.
 There might be clumps of dishwasher soap in there also.
-Remove this trap screen and wash in vinegar to make for a more efficient cleaning process.
+Remove the trap screen and wash with vinegar to make for a more thorough cleaning process.

-- Use the same vinegar solution with plenty of hot water to clean the dishwasher interior.
+- Use the same vinegar solution with plenty of hot water to clean the interior part of the dishwasher.
 When the powdery soap cakes up, it leaves that powdery film.
-You want to make sure that all of the soap is liquified when you wash your dishes.
+You want to make sure that all of the soap is liquefied when you wash your dishes.

-Fourth, if you want to remove any lingering smells, you can place some baking soda in a container in your dishwasher and wash another load.
+- If you want to remove any lingering smells, you can place some baking soda in a container in your dishwasher and wash another load.
 This will soak up any foul odors.

-<h2>Clean This Way Every Three Months</h2>
+Clean This Way Every Three Months

 You can also shake and bust up any cakes that may form in the soap container when it is not being used.
 Any humidity could lead to the soap turning into clumps.
 A higher quality soap might help also.